7 Solid Options For Spending Your End-of-Year Budget on Company Swag

 This holiday, all the employees at RushOrderTees were given pens (along with hoodies, tees, notebooks, backpacks, and more).
 These pens are awesome.
 Super smooth writing, comfortable in the hand, shiny– it instantly became my new favorite.
 Sensing a pattern here?

 When you order quality products, they get used more often.
 And when your logo is on that product, more people see it.
 So get yourself some nice pens and put your logo on them.

 5. Coffee Mugs

 Coffee mugs are a solid swag idea for your employees.
 Everyone drinks coffee.
 Ok, some people drink tea.
 I’m not judging, I love tea.
-Point is, everyone has their drink, even if its just plain ol’ water.
+The point is, everyone has their drink, even if it’s just plain ol’ water.
 No offense to water.